-The seats recline a little bit, but definitely nowhere near flat; thus, it’s not appropriate for the newborn crowd.
+The seats recline 165 degrees (180 being flat), so still not fully flat; thus, it’s not appropriate for the newborn crowd.
 Babies will at least need head and neck control (approx. 6 months) to use this stroller.
-It’s not the best for napping kids, though napping is still doable.

 What this stroller is not –

 Let me be very clear: it is not made for all-terrain use.
 To make the stroller lightweight, they had to sacrifice the wheels, so it’s really at its best when pushed along flat surfaces, like the floor at the mall or airport.
-You may even have some difficulty steering and going over big bumps on the sidewalk, especially if your kids are heavier.
+The newer version, the XL2 Best V2, has 50% larger wheels than the previous model, which will make steering and going over big bumps on the sidewalk, a little easier, but not ideal.
 Be advised of this, especially if you’ve been spoiled by using an all-terrain stroller in the past.

 Yes, pushing the XL2 on flat surfaces is easy.
 The front wheels have suspension and the option to lock or swivel depending on what surface you’re strollin’ on.
 The wheels have a lifetime guarantee; if they break Zoe will replace them at no cost.